typelead/eta/docs/source/getting-started.rst

 Prerequisites
 ^^^^^^^^^^^^^

-You must have a basic understanding of monads to understand the rest of the section .
+You must have a basic understanding of monads to understand the rest of the section.

 Quick Start
 ^^^^^^^^^^^